Alien-Worlds/aw-history-starter-kit/tutorials/using-history-tools-starter-kit.md

 );
 ```

 ## Step 6: Create Processors Folder

 Finally, create a `processors` folder where you will store all of the processor files.
-The contents of this folder should be exported in `index.ts`, and each processor should be exported default.
+The contents of this folder should be exported in `index.ts`, and each processor should be exported as a default.

 ```typescript
 // ./processors/index.ts